isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2024-05-16-post-The Beijing Two Zone Office, IMDA, COFCO, and Yit Hong concluded another trade digitalization pilot.md

 variant: tiptap
 ---
 <p>Supported by Beijing Two-Zone Office and Singapore’s Infocomm Media Development
-Authority, COFCO and Yit Hong Expand End-to-End Interoperable Trade Digitalization Network by Completing New Pilot</p>
+Authority, COFCO and Yit Hong <strong>Expand End-to-End Interoperable Trade Digitalization</strong> Network by Completing New Pilot</p>
 <p></p>
 <p>On May 6, 2024, COFCO and its Singapore client Yit Hong completed a new
 cross-border end-to-end interoperable paperless trade, with Maersk as the